Phone numbers

 Life events

 Going through a significant life event or experience can be a major trigger for severe anxiety.
-These, often negative, events may bring about change and upheaval in your life that you are struggling to cope with.
+These events may bring about change and upheaval in your life that you're struggling to cope with.
 The stress that these events bring can result in anxiety.
 Examples include:

 • The break-up of a marriage or relationship